3D variational autoencoder for fingerprinting microstructure volume elements: Discussion

-The trained VAE was used to construct a new training dataset that consisted of a set of fingerprints with associated stress responses under uniaxial tension, for a set of magnesium VEs.
+Once hyperparameters have been selected, the heavyweight training of the VAE is only required to be performed once and allows for a more lightweight surrogate model to be appended, which can be swapped out depending on the task.
+This is much more efficient than training a new end-to-end model each time a new predictive model is of interest.
+In this case, the trained VAE was used in conjunction with DAMASK to construct a new training dataset that consisted of a set of fingerprints with associated volume-averaged stress responses under uniaxial tension, for a set of magnesium VEs, as a proof of concept for applying VAE fingerprints to produce a microstructure-dependent surrogate model.
 A fully connected network was trained as a microstructure-dependent surrogate for the CP simulations.
 This was shown to be somewhat effective, with the spread in stress response across the dataset being captured, although, the model would benefit from a larger training dataset and/or a more carefully curated dataset to yield a more uniform sampling from the stress space.
 Active learning could be employed to this effect, but it is difficult to identify microstructures that would result in edge cases a priori.
 However, given a large enough dataset, it could be sampled to remove bias towards the mean stress response.
-Once trained, the stress response can be predicted in $O(10^{-5})$ seconds, yielding a speed-up of $O(10^{6})$ over the CP simulation, with a mean relative error of 2.75 $\pm$ 0.46 MPa.
+Once trained, the stress response can be predicted in $O(10^{-5})$ seconds, yielding a speed-up of $O(10^{8})$ over the CP simulation, with a mean relative error of 2.75 $\pm$ 0.46 MPa.
 This speed-up would become even more prominent if finer stress increments were used, although the course strain increments used here were deemed favourable in this case to enable a relatively large dataset to be constructed for training.
-It is important to note that, although we have established microstructure dependence here, we have neglected any dependence on the load path.
-Combining methods for fingerprinting VEs with a surrogate for predicting stress response from a given load path remains an avenue for further work.
+It is important to note that, although we have established microstructure dependence here, we have neglected any dependence on the load path and developing a surrogate for predicting stress response from a given load path remains an avenue for further work.
+However, the advantage of training a VAE separately to the predictive model, rather than a fully end-to-end model, is that the trained VAE encoder is application agnostic and can be bolted on to any feasible microstructure-dependent surrogate model as a preprocessing step.
 This could be achieved by training an RNN that takes a VAE fingerprint as input, to encode the initial microstructure configuration into the hidden state of the RNN, alongside inputting the strain tensor at each recurrent block.
 This could be trained to predict the stress response for a given microstructure VE and prescribed strain path.
 The speed-up that this would afford, compared to running a full CP simulation, would enable microstructure-dependent stress responses to be embedded into larger scale finite element models, at each node individually, bridging the gap between crystal plasticity and the component scale models.